 Students must attend school on the date of a task or date the task is due.
-If a student is sick and cannot attend, a note of explanation from a parent/guardian should be presented to the Head Teacher/class teacher of the faculty.
+This includes both hand in tasks and tasks submitted online.
+If a student is sick and cannot attend, Illness Misadventure forms must be submitted to the Head Teacher/class teacher of the faculty.